deathbreakfast/math-helper/MATH_CONCEPTS.md

 - Enter Pin & continue
 - Start a session with an unlocked math concept

-**RCA / investigation notes (hypotheses):**
+**RCA / investigation notes:**
-- The session engine currently chooses a random concept for “general practice” based on a random legacy level (not unlock state).
-We should deprecated anything level related as requirements in this doc.
+- The session engine was choosing a random concept for "general practice" based on a random legacy level (not unlock state).
-- Frontend routing might not always be sending `concept_id` (or sends it but backend resumes a different incomplete session).

-**TODOs / next steps:**
-- [ ] Confirm the exact flow + endpoints involved for Home-started practice:
-  - `/` (user select) → practice start → PIN verify → `/api/practice/sessions/start`
+- When `concept_id` was None, it would randomly select a level and convert it to a concept_id without checking unlock status.

+**Resolution:**
+- ✅ Created `ConceptUnlockService` to check if concepts are unlocked for users
-- [ ] Ensure Home-started practice selects only from unlocked concepts:
+- ✅ Updated `SessionEngineService.generate_session()` to only select from unlocked concepts when `concept_id` is None
-  - if backend is picking randomly, it must filter to unlocked-only
-  - or frontend must pass an explicit `concept_id` that is unlocked
-- [ ] Add an e2e/integration test for the exact expected flow above.
+- ✅ Added test to verify only unlocked concepts are selected
+- ✅ Updated existing test to handle descriptive concept IDs (c_add_1s, etc.)

+**Files changed:**
+- `backend/app/services/concept_unlock_service.py` - New service for checking concept unlock status
+- `backend/app/services/session_engine_service.py` - Updated to filter by unlocked concepts
+- `backend/tests/test_session_engine_service.py` - Added test for unlocked concept selection

 ---